BLOG

 Housing Supply Report and Construction Workforce Analysis 2024

-CMHC's housing supply reports quantify the scale of Canada's housing deficit and the construction workforce requirements needed to close it, providing the most cited evidence base for skilled trades shortage estimates across the residential and infrastructure sectors.
+Quantifies the scale of Canada's housing deficit and construction workforce requirements needed to close it.
+Most cited evidence base for skilled trades shortage estimates.

 View source →